KPlaisance/ArcadeGame/README.md

 After downloading the files to your local computer, navigate to the root directory and double click on: index.html

-This will open the Udacity feed reader.
-If Chrome is the browser that opened up, then press F12 to open the Developer Tools.
+This will open the file.
+If Chrome is the browser that opened, then press F12 to open the Developer Tools.
 In the console, you will notice there are 0 errors.

 To play the game, use the keyboard arrow keys (Up, Down, Left, Right) to move the character.